CloudSecLuke/cloudsecluke.github.io/README.md

 I am continually advancing my knowledge and expertise through various certifications in cybersecurity.
 Here are my current active certifications:

 GIAC Security Essentials (GSEC): Mastery of essential cybersecurity skills, including network security, incident response, and cloud security.

 GIAC Certified Incident Handler (GCIH): Proficient in detecting, responding to, and recovering from security incidents, with a focus on attack detection and incident response strategies.

 GIAC Certified Intrusion Analyst (GCIA): Specializes in network intrusion detection and analysis, utilizing tools like Snort and Suricata to safeguard enterprise environments.

 GIAC Defensible Security Architecture (GDSA): Knowledgeable in designing and implementing defensible security architectures, applying best practices to protect network infrastructures.

 CompTIA Security+: A foundational certification demonstrating expertise in core security principles, risk management, and cryptography.

 🌟 Volunteer Work:

 I am committed to giving back to the community and have had the privilege of volunteering with the Ohio Cyber Reserve, a state-run initiative focused on improving local cybersecurity resilience.
 Through this work, I have:

-Assisted in cybersecurity assessments and remediation efforts for small businesses and local governments.
+-Assisted in cybersecurity assessments and remediation efforts for small businesses and local governments.
-Participated in cyber defense exercises and threat simulations, offering real-time incident response and remediation support.
+-Participated in cyber defense exercises and threat simulations, offering real-time incident response and remediation support.
-Collaborated with fellow cybersecurity professionals to enhance the digital security posture of Ohio’s critical infrastructure and local organizations.
+-Collaborated with fellow cybersecurity professionals to enhance the digital security posture of Ohio’s critical infrastructure and local organizations.
-This volunteer experience has allowed me to refine my skills, contribute to a meaningful cause, and actively protect the community from emerging cyber threats.
+-This volunteer experience has allowed me to refine my skills, contribute to a meaningful cause, and actively protect the community from emerging cyber threats.

 🤝 Let’s Collaborate: